Effective Therapies Used in Mental Health Treatment

 You can expect multiple one-on-one meetings and possible group meetings if our therapist prescribes it.
 Additional therapeutic activities may also be available.

-Get the Best Results from Therapy with Icarus Behavioral Health
+Get the Best Results from Mental Health Therapies with Icarus Behavioral Health

 Getting the best results from therapy is only possible with a healthy client/treatment team relationship.
 At Icarus Behavioral Health, we strive to forge these relationships to help you toward long-term recovery.